noor-osama/HeadPosingPrediction/README.md

 * scipy
 * Sklearn-SVR
  ## NOTE :
- if you got this pesky error message “This notebook takes too much to render ” , you can check this url : https://nbviewer.org/github/noor-osama/headPoseEstimation-/blob/main/headPoseEstimation_collabVersion.ipynb .
+ if you got this pesky error message “This notebook takes too much to render ” , you can check this url : https://nbviewer.org/github/noor-osama/headPoseEstimation-/blob/main/headPoseEstimation_collabVersion.ipynb .<br />
  It’s just an issue on GitHub’s end because it’s unable to render a preview of the file.